 NOW TV offers a great choice of movies as well as the latest Sky and HBO TV shows.
 There are classic films and current blockbusters to stream.
 A Sky Cinema pass grants access to over a thousand movies on demand, and a new premiere is added every day.

-From the six-time 2019 Oscar-nominated BlacKkKlansman to the heart-pumping horror of A Quiet Place, and classic family films like Disney’s The Lion King, here are the movies you should put on your must-watch list.
+From the six-time 2019 Oscar-nominated BlacKkKlansman to the heart-pumping horror of A Quiet Place, and the Star Wars spin-off Solo, here are the movies you should put on your must-watch list.

 Get the popcorn ready and claim your spot on the sofa: this is our pick of the best films to watch on NOW TV.
 Upvote your favourite and suggest your own additions for this list at the bottom.

 Next, read up on the best soundbars to level-up your TV's sound quality